The 10 best AI app builders in 2026 (Tested & reviewed)

 Bolt is an AI-first builder that runs entirely in your browser.
 You describe what you want, and it generates a full-stack app with React, Node, and a Postgres schema — ready to preview, adjust, and deploy.
 It’s fast, flexible, and designed for teams that want to skip setup and jump straight into iteration.

-Unlike some tools that lock you in, Bolt gives you ownership of the generated code.
-You can export it, sync with GitHub, or deploy directly to Netlify, making it attractive for dev teams that want both speed and control.
+Unlike some tools that lock you into their platform, Bolt gives you ownership of the code you generate.
+You can export it, sync with GitHub, or deploy directly to Netlify, making it attractive for dev teams that want speed and control in equal measure.

 Bolt pros and cons